jpetkau/builder/README.md

 Handling file systems
 ---------------------

-The system tries to treat file systems as a content-addressable store as much as possible: a 'Blob' is just a sequence of bytes which can be found from its hash; a 'Tree' is a list of named entries, each either a Blob or a Tree, and also retreivable by its hash.
+The system tries to treat file systems as a content-addressable store as much as
+possible: a 'Blob' is just a sequence of bytes which can be found from its hash;
+a 'Tree' is a list of named entries, each either a Blob or a Tree, and also retreivable by its hash.

-This is the same scheme git uses for storing objects; the only difference is the actual hash algorithm (sha2 vs. sha1) and some details of encoding, so that we can hash and serialize arbitrary objects.
+This is the same scheme git uses for storing objects; the only difference is the actual hash algorithm (sha2 vs. sha1) and some details of encoding, so that we can also hash and serialize non-file objects.

 ### Where blobs get stored

 - Non-blob objects and some blobs are stored in a dbm database.
 - Blobs that came from files can be stored directly as files, instead of requiring the bytes to be read into memory and then serialized out again.

 Dependency tracking